Tamra Judge And Shannon Beador: ‘RHOC’ Stars Tease Housewife Shenanigans

 — Caitlin Samons (@CaitlinSamons) January 28, 2017

-It sounds like Judge and Shannon have remained close friends since wrapping the previous season of The Real Housewives of Orange County and one can imagine that they only returned to the show because they were both going back.
+It sounds like Judge and Shannon have remained close friends since wrapping the previous season of The Real Housewives of Orange County, and one can imagine that they only returned to the show because they were both going back.
 Just last week, Heather Dubrow announced that she was leaving the show because she wanted to do what was best for her family.
-Since filming the show, she has finished her new mansion and many people were excited to see her new home.
+Since filming the show, she has finished her new mansion, and many people were excited to see her new home.
 However, it sounds like Dubrow isn’t letting the cameras into her home for this upcoming season, as she is leaving the show behind.

 “Can’t believe Fancy pants is leaving us!
 So sad, but glad you and Shannon r staying wish Vicki would leave hate her!” one person wrote to Tamra about Heather Dubrow’s decision to leave The Real Housewives of Orange County, sharing that this will definitely shake up the cast.

 Meghan King Edmonds may also be leaving the show behind.
 Rumors surfaced last week that Meghan was leaving the show, but she never issued an official statement confirming the rumors.
-But it sounds like some people are a bit disappointed in these ladies, as they have a massive platform.
+However, it sounds like some people are a bit disappointed in these ladies, as they have a massive platform.
 And not many of them have used it to get involved in the country’s political battle.

 “A little disappointed you (or at least I’ve not seen) did not speak out for today’s march for life rally.
 You always speak of your Christianity, today you had an opportunity.
 Be a leader not Hollywood follower, don’t be afraid to disappoint your Hollywood connections,” one person wrote to Tamra Judge, expressing disappointment about not using her huge platform to get involved in the political situation happening in the country at the moment.